VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-The worst-case scenario for diesel engines is the cold start, where the ignition delay is enormous (cold air, cold cylinder walls, poor injection, condensation on the cold walls...).
-Therefore, the injection start must be moved extremely early (older diesel engines had a "cold start accelerator" that did exactly this).
+The worst-case scenario for diesel is the cold start, where the ignition delay is enormous (cold air, cold cylinder walls, poor injection, deposits on the cold walls...).
+Therefore, the injection start must be moved extremely early.
+(Older diesels had a "cold start accelerator" that did exactly this).

 Aha...
-I thought the cold start problems would already be solved with the pre-heating system.
+I thought the cold start problems were already solved with the pre-heating system.

-And when the air in the engine compartment heats up by perhaps 40° (= difference cold - lukewarm start) in areas with hundreds of degrees, that didn't seem like a good "starting killer" to me.
+And if the air in the cold engine is heated to perhaps 40° less (= difference cold - lukewarm start) in areas of hundreds of degrees, that didn't seem like a good way to me to start the engine icon_confused.gif

-But your argument from practice with the cold start accelerator is definitely unbeatable icon_smile.gif - I had completely forgotten about that, even though I once had a Peugeot 205 Diesel icon_redface.gif icon_redface.gif
+But your argument from practice with the cold start accelerator is certainly unbeatable icon_smile.gif - I had completely forgotten about it, although I did once have a Peugeot 205 Diesel icon_redface.gif icon_redface.gif

 Gruß Ulf